tharunShiv/React-Redux-blog-webApplication/README.md

 8. it will perform step3, step 4
 9. subscribe to the state value change in the store
 10. handle that data, which is the latest data in the store.

+Multiple Reducers:
+we can have multiple reducers BUT we cannot supply multiple reducers with the createStore. instead, we have to import combineReducers and use it

+and dispatch as usual..
+make sure to use unique action names